iomete/iom-docs/glossary/extract-transform-load.md

 ---
-title: Extract Transform Load (ETL) - Understanding the Critical Data Processing Process
+title: Extract Transform Load (ETL)
 description: Explore the significance of Extract Transform Load (ETL) in data engineering, its role in deriving insights from diverse data sources, and the challenges of building and maintaining reliable data pipelines.
 ---